Bhupesh-V/til/HotWheels/find-when-a-car-was-manufactured.md

-# Find when a car was manufactured
+# Find when a hotwheels car was manufactured

 ## Step 1: Find the car model code